vbauer/houdini/README.md

 ## Configuration

+To work with Houdini's magic, you have 2 basic interfaces and corresponding implementations:
+* ObjectConverterRegistry (ObjectConverterRegistryImpl) is needed to store and search converters.
+* ObjectConverterService (ObjectConverterServiceImpl) allows to convert some data to another data.

+**Reminder:**

-**Houdini** doesn't depended on third-party dependencies, but have mechanism to make integration with Spring framework.
+Houdini isn't dependent on third-party dependencies, but it has extra integration with Spring.
-It can be used with pure Java or Android projects.
+Of course, it can be used with pure Java or Android projects.

 ### Java / Android configuration